Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Introduction

-\paragraph*{Main results.} In this paper, we initiate the information-theoretic study of the doubly minimized PRMI.
-Our findings on properties of the doubly minimized PRMI are presented in Theorems~\ref{thm:convexity} and~\ref{thm:prmi2}.
-These theorems constitute the first main result of this work.
-The second main result is Theorem~\ref{thm:direct}, which shows that the doubly minimized PRMI of order $\alpha\in (\frac{1}{2},1)$ determines the direct exponent of certain binary quantum state discrimination problems.
-We will now provide a summary of these results.
+In this paper, we initiate the study of properties of the doubly minimized PRMI and we deepen the study of properties of the doubly minimized SRMI.
+Our main findings for the doubly minimized PRMI are stated in Theorems~\ref{thm:convexity} and~\ref{thm:prmi2}, and those for the doubly minimized SRMI appear in Theorem~\ref{thm:srmi2}.
+We will now give an overview of these results.

-In Theorem~\ref{thm:convexity}, we show that the minimization problem in~\eqref{eq:i-quantum-2}, which defines the doubly minimized PRMI, is jointly convex in $\sigma_A$ and $\tau_B$.
+\emph{Properties of the doubly minimized PRMI.} In Theorem~\ref{thm:convexity}, we show that the minimization problem which defines the doubly minimized PRMI, see~\eqref{eq:i-quantum-2}, is jointly convex in $\sigma_A$ and $\tau_B$ for any $\alpha\in [\frac{1}{2},1)$.
 A crucial component of the proof of this theorem is an operator inequality (Lemma~\ref{lem:cs}), which follows from the subadditivity of the geometric operator mean.